NCATS-Tangerine/semmed-biolink/README.md

 - biological_process_or_activity/activity_and_behavior: umls has GO
 - gene: umls has HGNC and OMIM

-06a-neo4j-classical-load
+## Options for Data Loading

+There are now two Jupyter workbooks for data loading.
+Note that the second option **006-kgx-load** loading is now preferred and actively maintained.

+###06a-neo4j-classical-load
 - reformat for neo4j import (old method, not using KGX)

-006-kgx-load
+###006-kgx-load
-- reformat the SemMedDb datasets for KGX import
+- This workbook finalizes the data format of the SemMedDb datasets for KGX import